jerocallejas/starter-academic/content/authors/admin/_index.md

   url: www.linkedin.com/in/jeronimocallejas

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Empirical Industrial Organization,Econometrics, Regulation and Antitrust.
+bio: My research interests include Empirical Industrial Organization,Econometrics, Regulation, Antitrust and Labor Economics.

 # Interests to show in About widget